NAOwens/aap-iac/README.md

 ## Known Architectural Quirks Managed by this Codebase
 * **Gateway Token Routing:** AAP 2.6 collapses services behind a single Gateway proxy.
 These playbooks handle the required transition from standard Hub `Token` headers to Gateway `Bearer` headers.
 * **Empty Variables:** Replaces empty strings or `---` YAML markers with `omit` to prevent 400 Bad Request errors.
 * **Inventory Linking:** Prevents ambiguous duplicate inventory lookup failures by defaulting missing inventories to force a prompt-on-launch.
+Satellite source inventory did not pull host filter; had to add it manually